+FUTURE LEADERSHIP

-FUTURE LEADERSHIP The Jerusalem Foundation focuses on developing leadership and excellence in the city through its involvement in community activism and investment in the next generation.
+The Jerusalem Foundation focuses on developing leadership and excellence in the city through its involvement in community activism and investment in the next generation.
 By promoting young civil leadership with a long term commitment to the city, and guaranteeing that all communities have access to opportunities to excel, we safeguard the future of Jerusalem.

+PROGRAMS

-PROGRAMS Jerusalem Institute for Policy Research - JIPR is the leading applied research institute in Israel for the study of Jerusalem.
+Jerusalem Institute for Policy Research - JIPR is the leading applied research institute in Israel for the study of Jerusalem.

 Jerusalem Foundation Scholarship Fund - this major source of funding for higher education scholarships in Jerusalem is a partnership of the Municipality, the Mifal Hapayis lottery fund and the Jerusalem Foundation.

 Future Leadership Grantmaking - grants that support projects developing young leaders all across Jerusalem.

 The George Pinto Jerusalem Leadership Fellows Program ('Kayma') - a group of exceptional PhD students will become the next generation of young leadership in civil society with a long-term commitment to Jerusalem.

+Youth Leaders - programs to develop leadership amongst the younger generations through community activism, youth movements & at risk youth organizations.

+CAPITAL PROJECTS

-Youth Leaders - a program to develop leadership amongst the younger generations through community activism, youth movements & at risk youth organizations.
-CAPITAL PROJECTS Shared Living Education Center at the Museum for Islamic Art Beit Hashanti for Homeless Youth this haven for youth at risk provides a wide range of longterm treatments and preventive programs. establishing an innovative education center, committed to the values of democracy, equality and exposing students to the culture of 'the other'.
-East Jerusalem Parks enabling east Jerusalem residents to enjoy the same standard of open public spaces available in the rest of Jerusalem.
+Shared Living Education Center at the Museum for Islamic Art

+establishing an innovative education center, committed to the values of democracy, equality and exposing students to the culture of 'the other'.

+East Jerusalem Parks

+enabling east Jerusalem residents to enjoy the same standard of open public spaces available in the rest of Jerusalem.

+2020

+FUNDED in Beit Hanina

+UNDER CONSTRUCTION

+Beit Hashanti for

+Homeless Youth

+this haven for youth

+wide range of longterm treatments and

+preventive programs.

-Community Sports, Fitness & Swimming Centers in East Jerusalem planned for Beit Hanina and Sur Baher will provide modern facilities and strengthen community activities in these neighborhoods.
+at risk provides a Community Sports, Fitness & Swimming Centers in East Jerusalem planned for Beit Hanina and Sur Baher will provide modern facilities and strengthen community activities in these neighborhoods.

 Misgav Lakashish Elderly Day Center establishing a new state-of-the art day center for the Ultra Orthodox elderly and frail residents of northern Jerusalem.
 Jerusalem Bike Path & Promenade North extending Jerusalem's 43-km network of bicycle paths to connect Jewish and Arab communities.
-2020 Jerusalem Conservatory Hassadna a new building for the music conservatory providing unique, high-quality music education to over 650 children from all communities & socioeconomic backgrounds.
+Jerusalem Conservatory Hassadna a new building for the music conservatory providing unique, high-quality music education to over 650 children from all communities & socioeconomic backgrounds.
 The Kishle archaeological findings spanning 2,700 years shown through a unique, multimedia display inside and beneath the Tower of David Museum.

+Nature Museum

 Sultan's Pool

 transformation of

 this landmark area

 which includes the

 Merrill Hassenfeld

 Amphitheater and

 links the green ring

 around the Old City.

-in the Hinnom Valley

-Renovation

-Nature Museum

-creation of a new world-class nature museum, which will explore the spheres of earth sciences, life sciences, human habitation and the environment, evolution, ecology and astrophysics.

-Mishkenot Sha'ananim Campus

-the campus is home to world-class cultural institutions, offering a venue that is committed to dialogue and the values of human society.
-The Centre for Urban Sustainability at the Jerusalem Botanical Gardens

-home to a network of Jerusalem's key social and environmental organizations sharing their expertise and promoting ecological sustainability.
+in the Hinnom Valley Renovation creation of a new world-class nature museum, which will explore the spheres of earth sciences, life sciences, human habitation and the environment, evolution, ecology and astrophysics.
+Mishkenot Sha'ananim Campus the campus is home to world-class cultural institutions, offering a venue that is committed to dialogue and the values of human society.
+The Centre for Urban Sustainability at the Jerusalem Botanical Gardens home to a network of Jerusalem's key social and environmental organizations sharing their expertise and promoting ecological sustainability.

 Education Center for Environment and Wildlife Conservation a nature conservation education center & accredited high school at the Biblical Zoo.
-Center for Contemporary Jewish Culture - Secular Yeshiva 2030 housing a number of social organizations in pluralistic Jewish learning for young adults in Jerusalem.
+FUNDED UNDER CONSTRUCTION 2030 Center for Contemporary Jewish Culture - Secular Yeshiva housing a number of social organizations in pluralistic Jewish learning for young adults in Jerusalem.

-Shai Doron, President shaid@jfjlm.org
+Shai Doron, President shaid@jfjlm.org Nomi Yeshua, Chief Development Officer nomiy@jfjlm.org www.jerusalemfoundation.org

-Irène Pollak-Rein, German Speaking Countries and the Netherlands irenep@jfjlm.org | +972 52 263 3853

-www.jerusalemfoundation.org